rom81/itc-qemu-gui/README.md

 # QEMU GUI
-A GUI meant to simplify [QEMU](https://github.com/qemu/qemu) usage and to provide extra functionality for interacting with simulations
+A GUI written in Python meant to simplify [QEMU](https://github.com/qemu/qemu) usage and to provide extra functionality for interacting with simulations.
+Uses [QMP](https://wiki.qemu.org/Documentation/QMP#Examples) to interact with QEMU.
 ## Setup
-To setup and test the GUI in a python virtual enviormnent simply run the commands below
+To setup and test the GUI in a Python virtual enviormnent simply run the commands below
 ```
 python3 -m venv venv
 source ./venv/bin/activate